-Assessment for all practical dance subjects culminates with presentations in class.
+Assessment for all practical dance subjects culminates with presentations in an open class format.
 Students present choreographed work that demonstrates skill progressions and technical achievements to a panel of staff and external professionals.

-In this summative assessment, criteria are used to determine levels of achievement and provide feedback to students which form part of their end of year report.
+The assessment rubrics and criteria guide the panel to determine levels of student achievement and provide feedback to students which form part of their end of year report.